-When not shipped as part of a control or switchgear panel, the relays are shipped in sturdy cartons to prevent damage during transit.
-Immediately upon receipt of a relay, check the model and style number against the requisition and packing list to see that they agree.
-Visually inspect the relay for damage that may have occurred during shipment.
-If there is evidence of damage, immediately file a claim with the carrier and notify the Regional Sales Office, or contact the Sales Representative at Basler Electric, Highland, Illinois.
+BE1-51/27R relays are shipped in sturdy cartons to prevent damage during transit.
+Upon receipt of a relay, check the model and style number against the requisition and packing list to see that they agree.
+Inspect the relay for shipping damage.
+If there is evidence of damage, file a claim with the carrier, and notify your sales representative or Basler Electric.

-In the event the relay is not to be installed immediately, store the relay in its original shipping carton in a moisture and dust free environment.
-When relay is to be placed in service, it is recommended that the operational test procedure (Section 5) be performed prior to installation.
+If the relay will not be installed immediately, store it in its original shipping carton in a moisture- and dustfree environment.
+Before placing the relay in service, it is recommended that the test procedures of Section 5, Tests and Adjustments be performed.

-RELAY OPERATING PRECAUTIONS
+RELAY OPERATING GUIDELINES AND PRECAUTIONS

-Before installation or operation of the relay, note the following precautions:
+Before installing or operating the relay, not the following guidelines and precautions.

-- 1. A minimum of 0.2 A in the output circuit is required to ensure operation of current operated targets. - 2.
-The relay is a solid-state device.
-If a wiring insulation test is required, remove the connection plugs and withdraw the cradle from its case. - 3.
+- For proper current operated target operation, a minimum current of 200 milliamperes must flow through the output trip circuit. - If a wiring insulation test is required, remove the connection plugs and withdraw the relay from its case.

+CAUTION

 When the connection plugs are removed, the relay is disconnected from the operating circuit and will not provide system protection.
-Always be sure that external operating (monitored) conditions are stable before removing a relay for inspection, test, or service. - 4.
-Be sure the relay case is hard wired to earth ground using the ground terminal on the rear of the unit.
-It is recommended to use a separate ground lead to the ground bus for each relay.
+Always be sure that external operating (monitored) conditions are stable before removing a relay for inspection, test, or service.

+Be sure that the relay is hard-wired to earth ground with no smaller than 12 AWG copper wire attached to the ground terminal on the rear of the case.
+When the relay is configured in a system with other devices, it is recommended to use a separate lead to the ground bus from each device.
-DIELECTRIC TEST

-In accordance with IEC 255-5 and ANSI/IEEE C37.90-1978, one-minute dielectric (high potential) tests may be performed using up to 2,000 Vac (45-65 hertz).
-This device employs decoupling capacitors to ground from the following terminals: power supply, voltage sensing input, and output contacts.
-At 2,000 Vac, a leakage current up to 55 milliamperes per terminal is to be expected.
-Because of the high leakage current, it is re-commended that dielectric tests be performed using dc voltages equivalent to the peak ac value (2,828 Vdc).